 FACES makes no referrals to specific craniofacial reconstructive surgeons or medical centers.
 This video is strictly for information purposes and is not a recommendation or endorsement for this medical facility or its practitioners.

 Why did this happen?

 The exact cause is unknown.
 The majority appear to be caused by a combination of genetic and environmental factors during the early part of the pregnancy.
 Clefts may also appear with other syndromes.
-Click on the following link for a PDF document announcing the results of a 2005 genetic study on clefting.
+Click Here for a PDF document announcing the results of a 2005 genetic study on clefting.